Bursfelde Congregation

 The Bursfelde Congregation, also called Bursfelde Union, was a union of predominantly west and central German Benedictine monasteries, of both men and women, working for the reform of Benedictine practice.
-It was named after Bursfelde Abbey.
+Named after Bursfelde Abbey, it included over 100 monasteries in middle Europe.

 Background

 During the 15th century there was a movement for monastic and other ecclesiastical reforms throughout Europe.
 One of the first Benedictine reformers was John Dederoth of Nordheim.
 After effecting notable reforms at Clus Abbey, where he had been abbot since 1430, Dederoth was persuaded by Duke Otto of Brunswick in 1433 to reform the extremely neglected and dilapidated Bursfelde Abbey after the previous abbot had resigned in despair.
 Obtaining four exemplary monks from St. Matthias' Abbey in Trier, he assigned two of them to Clus to maintain his reformed discipline there, while the other two went with him to Bursfelde.
 As abbot of Clus, he was able to recruit from that community for Bursfelde.
 Dederoth succeeded beyond expectations in the restoration of Bursfelde and began the reform of Reinhausen Abbey near Göttingen but died on 6 February 1439, before his efforts in that quarter had borne fruit.